How to switch bank accounts

 Can you switch bank accounts online?

-Whether or not you can switch bank accounts online depends on if the bank is signed up for the Current Account Switch Service.
+Whether or not you can switch bank accounts online depends on whether the bank is signed up for the Current Account Switch Service.
 You can check if your bank has signed up.

 If you're overdrawn, you might not be able to complete the process online.
 You may need to speak to your current bank and the new bank over the phone or in person to determine your next steps.